Plainview man shot in the eye one year ago still recovering

 According to a police report from the Plainview Police Department at the time, officers responded to an eye injury in the 1700 block of Quincy Street just before 12:30 a.m.

-Davis and his now estranged wife Teresa were separated at the time, according to the report.
-That night, the two were talking and sometime after he left, Teresa told her mother that something had happened to Davis.
+Davis and his wife Teresa were talking and sometime after he left, Teresa told her mother that something had happened to Davis.
 According to Teresa, Davis had spent most of the day there.
 The family told police they did not hear anything like a firework or gunshot after he left.

 Teresa recalled the events of the night and Davis calling her saying, “I can’t, I can’t see.”
 She asked him where he was at, and he was unable to say for certain but thought he was near her mom’s house.
 Teresa heard people on the other line asking Davis “are you okay,” so she told him to have one of them call 911 while she made her way to him.